Shabab007/Product-Filter/README.md

 # Ecommerce Product Filter

 It is an minified core feature version of product search, filter and sort with best practise.
 Here i have used react , React query for asynchronous data fetching, Tailwind css, Typescript.
+Fully Responsive

 # Features